RedBow-tie/local_search/README.md

 Local_Search.
 Load filenames to a local database for an easy search.
 This program is made with my Swedish Compiler.
-That is focusing on a simple Gui and support many different databases (PostgreSQL, SqLite, Odbc).
+That is focusing on a simple Gui and support many different databases (PostgreSQL, MariaDB, SqLite, Odbc).
 It’s working under Linux (Wine).

 ![](https://github.com/RedBow-tie/local_search/blob/main/layout.png)

+## News

+The latest version is now supporting MariaDB.
+The interface file is dynamical loaded.
+Set SWE_MARIA/SWE64_MARIA to the name so can the DLL be loaded direct from the splash screen and the version is showed.

 ## sqlite

 For higher performens I disable this database file safety.
 So if the load of filenames will crash/hang the database will be corrupt, delete the database and start over.

 ## Known problem

-SqlExperss is not supported as the lack of the LIMIT keyword.
+SqlExperss is not supported as the lack of the LIMIT keyword (I don't think there is a bulk load function, so it will be slow).
-With MariaDb (for now only Odbc connection) there is a problem with the IN keyword.
-I haven’t tested MySql.
-No support for Wide character.
+Limited support for Wide character.

 ## About the Compiler

 Sorry there is no Compiler manual, but there is a simple help program.
-I have many test program that's will be published in another project.
+I have many test program that's is published in another project.

 Are You curious about the syntax ?
 Perhaps this little program can make Yours interest: